 15) Welfare reform should include linking time on welfare to the unemployment rate.

 16) Replace a defined benefit pension system for private companies with the following system.
 Require private employers to contribute to a federally run pension system for employees.
 Roughly speaking, with the details still to be worked out, I suggest that employers contribute annually for each employee a percentage, on a sliding scale, of their annual profits.
 If they don't make a profit for a given year, they don't have to contribute.
 Retirees would be able to draw from this fund on retirement, irregardless of their employer's contributions.
 This makes sense since in a free market system some employers make money while others loose money.
 Government employees would continue to be covered by government pension systems.
 There is a difficulty here of getting smaller employers to contribute.
-Any ideas?
+Any suggestions?

 17) Corporations should be incorporated in the states where they have their headquarters.